ministryofjustice/moj-frontend/docs/roadmap.md

   order: 40
 ---

-<b>Last updated: 24 February 2026</b>
+<b>Last updated: 25 February 2026</b>

 This roadmap shows what we're working on and planning to do next.
 It's not fixed -- our plans might change as we learn more, respond to feedback, or adjust priorities.

-The roadmap is for transparency, to help informed decision making, and encourage collaboration and reuse.

-Understand what improvements are coming so that your team can plan its work with confidence.
+The roadmap is for transparency, to help with decision making, and encourage collaboration and reuse.
+Understand what improvements are coming so that your team can plan work with confidence.

 <hr>